About ResearchHub

 A GitHub For Science

 ResearchHub's mission is to accelerate the pace of scientific research.
 Our goal is to make a modern mobile and web application where people can collaborate on scientific research in a more efficient way, similar to what GitHub has done for software engineering.
-Researchers are able to upload articles (preprint or postprint) in PDF form, summarize the findings of the work in an attached wiki, and discuss the findings in a completely open and accessible forum dedicated solely to the relevant article.
+Researchers should be able to publish articles (preprint or postprint) and discuss the findings in a completely open and accessible forum dedicated solely to the relevant article.

 "Hubs" as an Alternative to Journals

-Within ResearchHub, papers are grouped in "Hubs" by area of research.
+Within the ResearchHub platform, research papers are stored and grouped in ‘Hubs’ by area of research.
 Individual Hubs will essentially act as live journals within focused areas, within highly upvoted posts. (i.e the paper and its associated summary and discussion) moving to the top of each Hub.

 To help bring this nascent community together and incentivize contribution to the platform, a newly created ERC20 token, ResearchCoin (RSC), has been created.
-Users receive RSC for uploading new content to the platform, as well as for summarizing and discussion research.
+To incentivize users, ResearchHub issues tokens that users can earn and transfer to one another by sharing, curating, and discussing topics within the platform.
+Users can also transfer tokens to one another on the platform by creating “bounties” to incentivize other users to engage with their post.
 Rewards for contributions are proportionate to how valuable the community perceives the actions to be - as measured by upvotes.
 ResearchCoin is also linked to reputation on the platform--with reputation being mesaured as a user's lifetime earnings of ResearchCoin minus erosion due to downvotes.
 Reputation is linked to certain privileges in the app, as well as a mechanism for moderation within the community.
-Further details about ResearchCoin can also be found on the ResearchHub Notion page.
+Further details about ResearchCoin can also be found on the ResearchHub docs page page.

 Frequently Asked Questions